replaceitem/carpet-discarpet/docs/Functions.md

 ### `dc_emoji_from_id(id)`

-Returns a [`emoji`](https://github.com/replaceitem/carpet-discarpet/blob/master/docs/Values.md#emoji) value from the specified emoji id, or `null` if the emoji was not found.
+Returns a [`emoji`](https://github.com/replaceitem/carpet-discarpet/blob/master/docs/Values.md#emoji) value from the specified emoji id.
+If there is no emoji with that id, it will instead search for custom emojis which have the name `id`.
+If there are none, returns an empty list.
 This is only for custom emojis, since standard emojis are specified from the unicode emoji.

 ## Set